I was asked to comment on this.

-When we think, we engage in a back and forth, between wide and narrow, between the expansive whole, and the various acts of taking a closer look through narrowed focus, at various places within the whole.
+When we think, we engage in a kind of back and forth, between wide and narrow, between the expansive whole, and the various acts of taking a closer look through narrowed focus, at various places within the whole.

-Understanding arises out of the mental interplay between:
+Understanding arises out of an interplay between:

 - the wide, expansive environment of a model, and